Carbon-izer.com - General Bruce Drive

 This Firestone opened in 2013.
 Due to the fact that it is north/east of Tricolor Auto, it is placed before it on this list.

-This small-scale auto dealership became Tricolor Auto around 2018 and was formerly DriveTime since 2006.
+This small-scale auto dealership is currently Lucky Lane Motors, it became Tricolor Auto around 2018 (before the parent company collapsed in 2025) and was formerly DriveTime since 2006.
 For the 1990s it was Crown Motor Company before it moved.

 There's a few apartments back here toward 57th Street (which we briefly covered here) on Ira Young Drive, including Chappell Hill Apartments (3009 Ira Young Drive), Chappell Creek Village (3010 Ira Young), and The Park at Chappell Hill (2803 Ira Young Drive).